honasjp/K-State-CIS-200-Syntax-Sheet/Sheet.md

 {
   j++;
 }
+//The value of j after the loop is still 11
 ```
 ### Do While Loops
 Similar to while loops, however, they are guaranteed to run at least once even if the condition is not met.